Some of the links on this site are affiliate links.

 While we grow more disconnected from the source of our food, it's important to remember that it starts with farmers.
 Most of the time, these farmers are operating on a small scale.
 In 2015, 90% of farm production came from family farms.

-These farms often have significant difficulty in raising money from traditional lenders like banks.
+These farms often need help in raising money from traditional lenders like banks.
 This is because banks like “safe” assets, and despite the fact they may have been in business for generations, a small family farm rarely fits that definition.

-One of these platforms is Steward, which has a focus on ensuring sustainable farmers have the cash they need.
+One of these platforms is Steward, which focuses on ensuring sustainable farmers have the cash they need.